rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 Equipped with a refined Swift Playdate API, I returned to developing Swift Break.

-Building Swift Break was really enjoyable, and I couldn't resist adding extra features just for the fun of it.
+I couldn't resist adding extra features just for the fun of it.
 One of the highlights was implementing basic logic to deflect ball bounces based on the location where the ball hit the paddle.

 This feature required calculating a normal vector relative to a hypothetical curve representing a rounded paddle and then reflecting the ball's velocity about the normal.
 Here's a visualization of the intended behavior: